sindresorhus/electron-util/readme.md

 On macOS, for [security reasons](https://github.com/potionfactory/LetsMove/issues/56), if an app is launched outside the Applications folder, it will run in a read-only disk image, which could cause subtle problems for your app.
 Use this method to ensure the app lives in the Applications folder.

-It must not be used until the `app.on('ready')` event has been emitted.
+It must not be used until the `app.whenReady()` promise is resolved.

 It will be a no-op during development and on other systems than macOS.